mattdesl/kami-context/README.md

 It is a relatively thin wrapper that can easily be used outside of the scope of other kami modules.

+Throws an error if the WebGL context is not available.

 ## Usage

 [![NPM](https://nodei.co/npm/kami-context.png)](https://nodei.co/npm/kami-context/)